Juzang sends No. 11 seed UCLA past Michigan to Final Four

 Then there was Juzang, who scored 14 of the Bruins’ first 16 points.
 Whether it was a step-back 3-pointer, floater in the lane or drive to the bucket, one of March’s breakout stars simply willed UCLA to a 27-23 halftime lead.

+“Every point he got,” Howard said with a shake of his head, “he worked hard for.”

-The Bruins quickly stretched it to 34-25 before Juzang twisted his right ankle during a rebounding scrum, sending him to the bench to get it taped.
-He was only out a couple minutes, but Michigan took advantage.
+The Bruins stretched their lead to 34-25 before Juzang twisted his right ankle during a rebounding scrum, sending him to the bench to get it taped.
+He was only out a couple of minutes, but Michigan took advantage.
 Dickinson and Brooks each had back-to-back baskets, wiping out most of UCLA’s hard-earned lead.

-Two programs quite familiar with college basketball’s biggest stage kept trading blows the rest of the way.
+Then, two programs quite familiar with college basketball’s biggest stage kept trading blows the rest of the way.

+“It was a Big Ten battle royal game,” Cronin said.
+“Just an awesome, awesome effort by our kids.
+All credit goes to them.”

 UP NEXT